emaphis/FunctionalProgrammingUsingFSharp/src/Chapter03/Section_03_04.md

 ## Equality and ordering

-Equality of two records with the same type is defined component wise by the equality of each values assigned to the label:
+Equality of two records with the same type is defined component wise by the equality of each values assigned to the label, so the ordering of components is not important.

 ```fsharp
 john = { name = "John"; age = 29;